hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 pvc-aa96611c-aba1-42c4-b079-243af9ae7212   2Gi        RWO            Delete           Bound    default/nginx-volume-claim   gp2                     4m54s
 ```

-To proceed, simply apply the new deployment configuration below.

-2. Then configure the Pod spec to use the PVC
+The next step is to apply the deployment configuration to create the Nginx deployment to configure the Pod spec to use the PVC

 ``` bash
 hector@hector-Laptop:~/Project23$ cat nginxdeployment.yml